stacks-network/docs/src/pages/understand-stacks/local-development.md

 If you have a port conflict, typically this means you already have a process using that same port.

-To resolve, find the port you have in use (i.e. `5432` and edit the [`.env`](https://github.com/blockstack/stacks-local-dev/blob/master/.env) file to use the new port)
+To resolve, find the port you have in use (for example, `5432` and edit the [`.env`](https://github.com/blockstack/stacks-local-dev/blob/master/.env) file to use the new port)

 ```bash
 netstat -anl | grep 5432